The basic principle of PCR

 Gel image Xap Test 3

-Quantitative PCR detections
+Quantitative PCR detection

 The qPCR principle